 Skip links

-What are the role & responsibilities of a Chief Operating Officer (COO)?
+What does a COO do? – The role & responsibilities of a Chief Operating Officer

 Who is a Chief Operating Officer?